First Nation Student Success Program

+In the 2018-2019 call, funding is also available for support of early literacy education activities.
 Early literacy focuses on activities that support schools' literacy strategies and best meet the needs of students.
-For the 2016-2017 call, applicants can apply for support of early literacy activities.

-Applications must support education activities between April 1, 2016 and March 31, 2018.
-Eligible projects should address improving literacy outcomes of First Nation students between kindergarten and grade 3, and complement the existing literacy strategies included in the school success planning component of an existing proposal.
+Proposals should address improving literacy outcomes of First Nations students between kindergarten and grade 3, and complement the existing literacy strategies included in the school success planning component of an existing proposal.

 Activities can include: